Laser cooling of electron beams for linear colliders

-The beams with a small \ENI\ are usually prepared in damping rings which naturally produce bunches with $\ENY\ll\ENX$.
-The equilibriun emittances in a damping ring are determined by the quantum nature of the synchrotron radiation and by the intrabeam scattering.
-They meet the requirements of current projects of \EPEM linear colliders but close to a technical limit.
-Any further noticeable reduction of emittances in damping rings is problematic.
+The beams with a small \ENI\ are usually prepared in damping rings which naturally produce bunches with $\ENY\ll\ENX$ \cite{WID}.
+Laser RF photoguns can also produce beams with low emittances \cite{TRAV}.
+However, for linear colliders it is desirable to have smaller emittances.

-Laser RF photoguns can also produce beams with low emittances\cite{TRAV}.
-There are hopes to build an RF photo-gun which can be used at the superconducting linear collider TESLA without a damping ring, but there are no hopes to have such source for NLC\cite{LOW} linear collider, which has smaller a number of particles in each bunch and needs much smaller emittances.